-My name is Matt Martin (he/him), and I am a postdoctoral researcher at the Comparative Constitutions Project, funded by the University of Texas at Austin and the University of Chicago Law School.
+My name is Matt Martin (he/him), and I am a postdoctoral researcher at the Comparative Constitutions Project.
 I recently completed my PhD in Government at the University of Texas at Austin, specializing in public law and comparative politics.
-My research examines constitution-making processes, with particular emphasis on mechanisms of public consultation.
-My other substantive interests include Latin American politics, U.S. immigration politics, and indigenous constitutionalism.
+In August 2026, I will start as an Assistant Professor in the Department of Political Science at the University of South Carolina.

 Outside of work, I enjoy playing guitar and producing music—mostly lofi hip-hop.